agilentia/teamreporter/README.md

 ## Are you using Boomerang?

-If you are using Boomerang for your group or organisation, we would love to know about it.
+If you are using Boomerang, we would love to know about it.
 Please add yourself to the [USERS](https://github.com/agilentia/teamreporter/blob/master/USERS.md) file.